gatech-cc/systems-workshop2/README.md

-# Workshop 6: Implementing Master node of Map Reduce
+# Workshop 6: Implementing the Master node for Map Reduce